-DAN-UHMS Spring 2022 Diving and Hyperbaric Medicine Course (SOLD OUT)
+DAN-UHMS Fall 2022 Diving and Hyperbaric Medicine Course (SOLD OUT)

-DAN-UHMS Fall 2022 Diving and Hyperbaric Medicine Course
+DAN-UHMS Spring 2023 Diving and Hyperbaric Medicine Course

 Jointly sponsored by Divers Alert Network and Undersea and Hyperbaric Medical Society, this course offers lectures, case presentations, printed support materials, and both formal and informal discussion sessions with the faculty.
 It is anticipated that attendees completing this course will be able to discuss and clinically apply facts relevant to the scheduled topics.
 Upon completion of the course, participants should benefit from a broader understanding of current issues and increased familiarity with recent, relevant scientific literature in diving and hyperbaric medicine.
 Learning will be reinforced by case reports from the DAN Medical Services Call Center (MSCC) quality assurance archives, examples from recent and ongoing diving research, and from the personal experiences of the faculty.

 - 7-night hotel accommodations